noun • [day-ta trans-for-may-shun] • the process of altering the structure, content, or other characteristics of data to make it usable for your needs

 Data Transformation with FME

-One of the simplest ways to transform your data is via data integration software platforms like FME that specialize in data transformation.
+One of the simplest ways to transform data is via data integration software platforms like FME that specialize in data transformation.
 FME takes away the need for writing scripts so anyone, no matter their technical background, can easily create and perform their own data transformation workflows.

-Transformers are FME’s standard data transformation tools that are used to modify your data any way you’d like.
+Transformers are FME’s standard data transformation tools that are used to modify data any way you’d like.
 You can think of transformers as packaged actions, functions, or pre-written code snippets.
-There is a variety of transformers for you to choose from, and you can add them to your workflow in any logical order that you’d like so that your data is transformed exactly for your needs.
+There is a variety of transformers for you to choose from, and you can add them to your workflow in any logical order that you’d like so that data is transformed exactly for your needs.